xonotic/xonotic/README.md

   - Please don't create anything that looks official (social media accounts, entries on pages like steam, etc.) without contacting us, we like to manage things ourselves to keep the information up to date
   - All other kinds of PR are very welcome - make videos or articles, share links, spread the word

-## Developing

-To compile the latest revision from git, [follow this guide](https://gitlab.com/xonotic/xonotic/wikis/Repository_Access).
-Learn more about the [directory structure here](https://gitlab.com/xonotic/xonotic/wikis/Git), or check out [our project page on GitLab](https://gitlab.com/groups/xonotic) to see development activity and code ([xonotic-data](https://gitlab.com/xonotic/xonotic-data.pk3dir) is where most development takes place).

-## Community

-The community is primarily active in the [forums](https://forums.xonotic.org/) and [chat rooms](https://gitlab.com/xonotic/xonotic/-/wikis/Chat-Rooms).

-## Documentation

-[Halogene's Newbie Guide](https://xonotic.org/guide) gives gameplay and client configuration advice.
-[Frequently Asked Questions](https://xonotic.org/faq) cover common tech support topics.
-[The GitLab wiki](https://gitlab.com/xonotic/xonotic/-/wikis/home) has detailed articles and links for many relevant topics.
-[Command Alias & Cvar Search](https://xonotic.org/tools/cacs) is a web interface to browse Xonotic console features.
-[Doxygen](https://xonotic.org/doxygen) makes it easier to discover details and dependencies in the code.

-## License

-Distributed under the GPLv2 license.
-See the [COPYING](COPYING) file for more details.